 - Nominations open on 01 October 2015

 - Nominations close on 15 January 2016

-- Only RSC Members can nominate for the 2016 Prizes and Awards Main portfolio
+- Only RSC Members can nominate for this prize

-- The prize is open to candidates based in the UK and internationally
+- The prize is open to nominees based in the UK and internationally

 - There are no age restrictions associated with this prize

 - Work published in the last 10 years will be given particular consideration